There are three types of desktop user licenses:

 •Concurrent-User: A license for n concurrent users allows: (i) installation on 10n computers; (ii) up to n users to use the software concurrently at any given time.
 For example, if you purchase a 20-Concurrent-User license, then the software may be installed on up to 200 computers and used on up to 20 computers at any given time.

 •Named-User: A Named-User license authorizes that number of specific users to use the software that is equal to the number of users for which the license has been bought.
-For example, if the license authorizes 5 named users, then 5 named users (see note below about named users) can use the software at any given time.
+For example, if the license authorizes 5 named users, then 5 named users (see notes below about named users) can use the software at any given time.

 |Note:||In the case of Installed licenses and Concurrent-User licenses, LicenseServer uses the hostname or IP address of a machine to assign licenses and keep count of assigned licenses.
 See Network Information for details of the client identification process.|

 |Note:||When the software is registered with LicenseServer, the User Principal Name (UPN) of the user who registered the software is also registered (together with other registration data).
-Named User licenses are assigned to UPNs.
+Named-User licenses are assigned to UPNs.
 If a UPN receives a license, then the user having this UPN can log in with this UPN to any machine on the network and use the software.
 With this license, therefore, a user can work on different computers in the network (including in virtual environments), by logging in with his or her UPN.
 See Network Information for details of the client identification process.|

 List of Altova desktop products